boxdot/gerritbot-rs/README.md

 # Gerritbot [![Build Status](https://travis-ci.org/boxdot/gerritbot-rs.svg?branch=master)](https://travis-ci.org/boxdot/gerritbot-rs)

-A [Cisco Spark](https://www.ciscospark.com) bot, which notifies you about new review approvals (i.e. +2/+1/-1/-2 etc.) from [Gerrit](https://www.gerritcodereview.com).
+A [Cisco WebEx Teams](https://teams.webex.com) bot, which notifies you about new review approvals (i.e. +2/+1/-1/-2 etc.) from [Gerrit](https://www.gerritcodereview.com).

 ![screenshot](assets/screenshot.png)

 ## How to use:

-1. Register a developer account at https://developer.ciscospark.com.
+1. Register a developer account at https://developer.webex.com.
 2. Create a new bot and write down its **api key**.
 3. Build and run the bot in direct or SQS mode (cf. below).